wrljet/hercules-helper-windows/README.md

 Utility scripts to help with building and deploying the Hercules emulator

-This is a testbed and will be updated occassionally and/or merged into SDL-Hercules-390 and its documentation when completed.
+This is a testbed and will be updated occassionally and/or merged into SDL-Hercules-390 and/or Hercules Aethra and their documentation when completed.

 The most recent version of this project can be obtained with:
 ```